In my final article on Automation Fair 2014, I share three more products of interest from this years show:

 Well that's it for today's article and my coverage of Automation Fair 2014.

 If there are any products of interest you think I missed, or if you have suggestions on how I could cover next year's fair better, I'd love to hear from you!
-Just fill in the “leave a reply” form at the bottom of this page.
+Just fill in the “post a comment or question” link below.